Newport Christmas Event Under Fire for Cruel Plans to Feature Live Reindeer

 NEWPORT CHRISTMAS EVENT UNDER FIRE FOR CRUEL PLANS TO FEATURE LIVE REINDEER

-PETA Calls On the Celtic Manor Resort to Keep Live Animals out of Holiday Festivities
+PETA Calls On to Keep Live Animals out of Holiday Festivities

-Newport, South Wales – This morning, PETA campaign coordinator Kirsty Henderson sent a letter to the owner of the Celtic Manor Resort, Sir Terry Matthews, encouraging him to cancel plans to use live reindeer in scheduled Christmas-themed events.
+Newport – After hearing about Newport’s Christmas plans, PETA Senior Campaign Coordinator Kirsty Henderson sent a letter to the chair of the Swansea Bay City Region Board encouraging him not to use live reindeer in scheduled events.

-“Using live animals in these sorts of events sends a damaging message to young people that animals are little more than living props”, Henderson says.
-“There are many other ways that the people of South Wales could celebrate the holidays that would be far more in keeping with the Christmas spirit than by treating scared animals like decorations.”
+“Using live animals in these sorts of events sends a damaging message to young people that animals are little more than living props”, Henderson .
+“There are many other ways that the people of Newport could celebrate the holidays that would be far more in keeping with the Christmas spirit than treating scared animals like decorations.”